TusharCSE35/Interview_Preparation/DSA/README.md

 | Delete operation in Stack is known as pop.                         | Delete operation in Queue is known as dequeue.                       |
 | Only one pointer is available for both addition and deletion: `top()` | Two pointers are available for addition and deletion: `front()` and `rear()` |
 | Used in solving recursion problems.                                | Used in solving sequential processing problems.                      |

+### 2.13 What is a deque data structure and its types?
+What are the applications for deque?

+### 2.14 What are some key operations performed on the Deque data structure?

+### 2.15 What is a priority queue?
+What are the applications for priority queue?

+### 2.16 Compare different implementations of priority queue.

 ---